 Your cruise departs today from Juneau, a charming small town first settled during the gold rush of the 1880’s.
-Toast your voyage as the Wilderness Adventurer departs west towards Icy Strait.
+Toast your voyage as the Wilderness Discoverer departs towards Tracy Arm.
 D

 Wake up to the wonders of the Inside Passage.
 Make the most of a beautiful morning, perhaps beginning the day with some yoga on the deck or a strong cup of coffee as you watch the wilderness pass by.